turner-townsend/flask-pydantic-spec/README.md

 # Flask Pydantic Spec

-A library to make it easy to add OpenAPI documentation to your Flask app, and validate the requests using [Pydantic](https://github.com/samuelcolvin/pydantic/)
+A library to make it easy to add OpenAPI documentation to your Flask app, and validate the requests using [Pydantic](https://github.com/samuelcolvin/pydantic/).

+This library began as a fork of [Spectree](https://github.com/0b01001001/spectree), but as we made changes we thought other people might be interested in our approach.

 ## Features

 * Less boilerplate code, only annotations, no need for YAML :sparkles:
 * Generate API document with [Redoc UI](https://github.com/Redocly/redoc) or [Swagger UI](https://github.com/swagger-api/swagger-ui) :yum:
 * Validate query, JSON data, response data with [pydantic](https://github.com/samuelcolvin/pydantic/) :wink:
+* Has support for request/response types other than JSON.

 ## Quick Start